 Clear communication and collaboration across teams is essential to ensure that the team fires on all cylinders.

 Maintaining Health and Safety Standards on the Factory Floor

 While we continue to manage local outbreaks, it remains critical to maintain safety measures and protocols to prevent the spread of the virus on the plant floor.
 Methods like social distancing, proper use of personal protective equipment (PPE) and other safety protocols among frontline workers should continue to be front and center in your daily operations.

 The new reality of manufacturing operations is that some of your team is physically present on the factory floor, while the rest are remotely working from home.
 This physical divide can pose a huge challenge if not handled properly.
 The lack of connection and collaboration means workers are operating in a silo, and manufacturing efficiency and productivity are out the window.
 Plant and operations managers need visibility to monitor operations remotely and ensure everything is running smoothly, while still maintaining worker safety.

 5 Steps to Avoid Disruptions to Your Manufacturing Operations

 COVID-19 prompted many manufacturing organizations to accelerate their digitization initiatives.
 According to a recent Gartner article, 69% of board of directors say that the effects of the pandemic have accelerated digital business initiatives.
 On top of that, 87% of corporate directors consider technology as having a transformational role in addressing strategic business priorities.

-Connected Worker technology is being implemented at a faster rate than ever before.
-Here are five steps you can take to minimize risk on your factory floor and how Connected Worker technology can help:
+Connected worker technology is being implemented at a faster rate than ever before.
+Here are five steps you can take to minimize risk on your factory floor and how Connected Worker® by Parsable can help: